How We Calculate Everything

 1

 Derived from each city's summer high and winter low temperatures using a sinusoidal model.
-HDD measures how much and for how long the outside temperature falls below 65°F (the standard heating base).
+HDD measures heating demand below 65°F; CDD measures cooling demand above 75°F.

 2